Null controllability from the exterior of a one-dimensional nonlocal heat equation: Proof of the main results

-Therefore, we have the following two situations. \begin{itemize} \item If $0<s\leq \frac 12$, then the series \eqref{serie} will have the behavior of the harmonic series, which implies that it is divergent. \item On the other hand, if $\frac 12<s<1$, hence, $2s>1$, then using \eqref{lam1} we can deduce that the series \eqref{serie} is convergent. \end{itemize} The proof of Parts $(a)$ and $(b)$ is complete.
+Therefore, we easily see from \eqref{lam1} that the condition \eqref{Lam} is satisfied if and only if $\frac 12<s<1$.
+Instead, if $0<s\le \frac 12$, then the series diverges since it will have the behavior of the harmonic series.
+In conclusion, the observability inequality \eqref{obs-ine} holds true when $\frac 12<s<1$, and it is false when $0<s\le \frac 12$.
+The proof of the theorem is finished. \end{proof}

-Now, we show Part (c).
-As a direct consequence of the previous controllability result, we obtain that the system \eqref{HE-EX} is exactly controllable to trajectories at any time $T>0$ if $\frac 12<s<1$.
-Since, this result is standard in control theory, then we only give the main idea.
-Indeed, let $\tilde{u}_0\in L^2(-1,1)$ and let $\tilde{u}$ be the solution of \eqref{HE-EX} with zero exterior condition $(g\equiv 0)$.
-Let $z$ be the unique weak solution of the system: